-DiDog is a small company with only a few products and limited description on Amazon, so I wasn’t sure what to expect from this harness, especially for this price.
+DiDog is a small company with only a few products and a limited description on Amazon, so I wasn’t sure what to expect from this harness, especially for this price.
 I have to say it was a positive surprise!

 This harness comes in 4 sizes and 3 colors and has a soft, mesh material.

 As you see it on the pictures, the only adjustable part is the chest strap.
 This makes it a little hard to find the perfect fit because the neck part has to work for your dog’s body type and head size.
-Fortunately, it’s perfect for Mia, but I can see how this varies a lot by each dog.
-The other result of having only one buckle is that you have to lift one leg to put the dog in the harness which can be an issue for some dogs/owners.
+Fortunately, it’s perfect for Mia, but this varies by each dog.
+The other result of having only one buckle is that you have to lift one leg to put the dog in the harness, which can be an issue for some dogs/owners.

-I was more worried about the bone-shaped, weak looking plastic buckle on the chest strap.
+I was more worried about the bone-shaped, weak-looking plastic buckle on the chest strap.
 I haven’t had any problems with it so far, but I’m glad our life is not depending on it.
 This big buckle can also cause some issues if it is close to the dog’s armpits making bigger steps uncomfortable for the dog.

 Running/biking (as an irregular hobby, buy specific equipment if you want to get into it seriously): I would prefer a harness with wider straps and more padded parts also with the back ring attached farther back on the dog, but I guess you can use it to give running/biking with your dog a try before deciding to buy a more suitable gear.

-Visibility: Good, it has bright colors and reflective parts on the neck part.
+Visibility: Good; it has bright colors and reflective parts on the neck part.

 We are surprisingly happy with this product, it just feels good to use, stays in place nicely: doesn’t slide, doesn’t cut in behind her legs, but it’s close enough to be stable.
 While we had to realize Mia’s color is not matching this pink, I like the bright colors and the simple design.